 The NIHB Program aims to enhance the safe use of prescription medications and ensure that benefit criteria are met before claims are paid.

 The NIHB Program has implemented a Prescription Monitoring Program (PMP) to address concerns over potential abuse and misuse of prescription medications such as benzodiazepines, opioids, stimulants and gabapentin.

-If a client's pattern of drug utilization covered by NIHB exceeds a safe established threshold, that client is asked to choose a single prescriber to write all prescriptions for benzodiazepines, opioids, stimulants and/or gabapentin.
+When a client is entered into the PMP they are asked to choose a single prescriber to write prescriptions for benzodiazepines, opioids, stimulants and/or gabapentin.
 This prescriber may become the sole prescriber for one or for more of these four classes of drugs.
-Once a prescriber has agreed to be the client's only prescriber, NIHB will cover the cost of those prescriptions, which can be dispensed at any pharmacy.
+Once a prescriber has agreed to be the client's sole prescriber for these medications, NIHB will cover the cost of those eligible prescriptions, which can be dispensed at any pharmacy.

-When prescriptions for a client's benzodiazepines, opioids, stimulants and/or gabapentin are limited to a single prescriber, that prescriber will be aware of ALL benzodiazepine, opioid, stimulant and/or gabapentin prescriptions covered by the NIHB Program.
+When prescriptions for all of a client's benzodiazepines, opioids, stimulants and/or gabapentin are limited to a single prescriber, this ensures that the prescriber will be aware of ALL benzodiazepine, opioid, stimulant and/or gabapentin prescriptions covered for the client by the NIHB Program.
 The prescriber can then work with the client to assess the appropriateness of treatment.

-Note: All other medications on the NIHB drug benefit list will be covered as usual even if they are prescribed by other physicians.
+Note: All other eligible medications on the NIHB drug benefit list will be covered as usual even if they are prescribed by other prescribers.

-The NIHB-PMP is managed by Health Canada's health professionals.
-These health professionals oversee the clinical aspects and implementation of the NIHB PMP in order to promote the safe use of benzodiazepines, opioids, stimulants and gabapentin.
+The NIHB-PMP is managed by Health Canada's NIHB Program health professionals.
+These health professionals oversee the clinical aspects and implementation of the NIHB-PMP in order to promote the safe use of benzodiazepines, opioids, stimulants and gabapentin.
 They provide recommendations on specific clients to be placed in the NIHB-PMP.